kpaede/Verovio-Music-Renderer/README.md

 ```

-or just use a filename from a file in your Obsidian vaul folder like this:
+or just use a filename from a file in your Obsidian Vault like this:

 ```
 COPY FROM HERE